 Sprint to Rope Climb.
-The course ends with a 20′ rope climb.
+The Marine Corps Obstacle Course ends with a 20′ rope climb.
 At the top, recruits must touch the top log, then shout their name and Platoon.

 When done, recruits will run back to the beginning and jog in place until it’s their time to navigate the course again.

 Marine Corps Obstacle Course Ran by an OCS Instructor